ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-11-26-web-continues-live.md

 3. **Wearable devices**

 There are many different types of wearable devices, and this has been the most important trend of the last year.
 As for 2015, this trend has really taken hold.
-The most popular wearable devices include the Apple Watch and devices that help monitor one’s health and exercise.
+The most popular wearable devices include the Apple Watch and devices that help monitor one's health and exercise.
 The Apple Watch now has some competition with the popular Fitbit.

 ![iwatches](/static/img/2015/09/iwatches.jpg)